ahmadarif/adonis-swagger/instructions.md

   module.exports = TestController
   ```

-* You can also define the schema in the Models
+* You can also define the schema in the Models:
   ```js
   'use strict'